Mitridathes/My-R-Packages/README.md

 ### data.table

-A package that is used to work with data frames in a more efficient way than the base R language does.
+A package that is used to work with large data frames in a more efficient way than the base R language does.

 ### sqldf